This is an updated version of the article which appeared originally on this site on 28 August 2018.

-For example, the Scottish Executive this month removed all reference on its website to the Glaswegian Sir John A Macdonald, the first Prime Minister of Canada.
+For example, in August 2018, the Scottish Executive removed all reference on its website to the Glaswegian Sir John A Macdonald, the first Prime Minister of Canada.
 He's now a "non person" to them.

 This relates to the controversy that his "residential boarding schools" for indigenous children in Canada were abusive – even though, by the standards of the time, they were a well-intentioned effort to integrate such children into modern Western life.

 We were also disturbed to read an article in The Herald (24-8-18) by Rosemary Goring who wrote – in relation to the massive Henry Dundas column in St Andrew's Square, Edinburgh that:

 "...instead of removing his statue in St Andrew Square the authorities are considering rewording his plague, to include the discreditable aspects of his career.
 If it could be hung around his neck all the better."